TedHusted/awake/awake.md/awake.md

 Concern ripples over the Rangers while Idisi pauses for three … nine … twelve seconds.

 Idisi: Sync complete.
 Yes, I remember now.
 You used an alternate grid and brought back the Omnibot. — Our situation is that Oceanus and Phoebe have restored secondary power.
-The Omnibots infiltrated through the geothermal boreholes.
+The hostiles infiltrated through the geothermal boreholes.
 Nearly every pod is affected.
 Skirmishes are taking place everywhere.

 From under the rubble, a familiar voice cries out.